Appyhigh/feed-sdk-doc/README.md

 #### Add language for `getfeeds` api call from parent app.
 To add language directly for api call from parent app, use `setLanguageForAPICalls(languages:String)`

- `languages` param should be a string of interest id with "," seperated.
+ `languages` param should be a string oflanguage codes with "," seperated.

 ***Kotlin***
    ```kotlin